api-application/login-v1/README.md

 Localhost: 3000<br />
 <br />
 What is website for:<br />
-Website just simple design for sign and login page with node.js and mysql database
+This website is simply designed for user interface.
+It includes register and login pages developed with node.js and mysql database.

 Isetup MySQL datebase on PHPmyAdmin ,XAMPP<br />